TrinhLab/GeCCo/README.md

 - case_upregulated (down-regulated)
 - changed_regulation
 - no_change
-Additionally, GEC will perform network co-expression analysis and produce several files ready for analysis in [Cytoscape](https://cytoscape.org/).
+Additionally, GeCCo will perform network co-expression analysis and produce several files ready for analysis in [Cytoscape](https://cytoscape.org/).

 ## Preliminary notes
-GEC is a python program with a command line interface so that you can get things done efficiently.
+GeCCo is a python program with a command line interface so that you can get things done efficiently.
 The commands below are intended for a unix-like OS (MacOS, *BSD, GNU/Linux), if you are on Windows you can use a variety of emulation options (e.g., Windows Subsystem for Linux, Cygwin, Virtualbox) to reproduce a linux command line environment or simply use the Windows command line, which may require some adjustments (If you choose to use Windows directly check out how to run python programs, one option is the [Anaconda Prompt](https://www.anaconda.com/distribution/))

 ## Installation
 1. Clone the repository or download the zip file.